natebrunelle/cs4102_su20/markdown/quizzes.md

     - Fill in cells in the memory
     - Identify what problems might depend on other problems
     - Use a completed memory to do backtracking

+## Quiz 5: Reductions

+This quiz will be based off of all content convered relating to Max Flow and Reductions (which we concluded on April 13).
+The Quiz will consist of multiple choice questions and written questions.
+You should solve the written questions on your own paper, then scan/photograph and upload your solutions to gradescope.
+Your 60 minutes includes the time to do this, so please have a plan before you begin the quiz.

+Here is what you may be expected to do on the quiz:

+- Understand the definition of a flow network and the max flow problem
+- Be able to convert between a flow network and a residual graph
+- Know the definition of and be able to find an augmenting path
+- How to evaluate the running time of the Edmonds-Karp Algorithm
+- Understand the Ford-Fulkerson algorithm to a sufficient degree to be able to run it by hand.
+- Understand the relationship between Max Flow and Min Cut
+- Understand and recall details about the reductions presented in class including:
+    - Maximum Bipartite Matching to Max Flow
+    - Vertex Disjoint Paths to Edge Disjoint Paths
+    - Edge Disjoint Paths to Max Flow
+    - Closest Pair of Points to Element Uniqueness
+- Understand how to use reductions to apply a worst-case-lower-bound from one problem to another
+- Understand why reductions demonstrate worst-case-lower-bounds
+- Draw and/or reason about decision trees.